Olympia Dukakis, late-blooming Oscar winner for ‘Moonstruck,’ dies at 89

 She received a 1963 Obie award for playing the Widow Begbick in “A Man’s a Man,” an off-Broadway revival of Bertolt Brecht’s play set during the British Raj in India, and she worked under producer Joseph Papp in off-Broadway productions of Sophocles’ “Electra,” Vaclav Havel’s “The Memorandum” and Henrik Ibsen’s “Peer Gynt.”
 She also was a regular at the Williamstown Theatre Festival in western Massachusetts.

-In 1962, she married actor Louis Zorich — later known for playing Paul Reiser’s father on the 1990s sitcom “Mad About You.”
+In 1962, she married actor Louis Zorich, later known for playing Paul Reiser’s father on the 1990s sitcom “Mad About You.”
 They settled in Montclair in the early 1970s and, with Ms. Dukakis’s actor brother, Apollo, organized the Whole Theatre in a church basement.

-Soon they refurbished an old bank building and went on to stage works by Tennessee Williams, George Bernard Shaw, Samuel Beckett and Anton Chekhov, among others.
+They soon refurbished an old bank building and went on to stage works by Tennessee Williams, George Bernard Shaw, Samuel Beckett and Anton Chekhov, among others.
 Ms. Dukakis was the resident dervish: She answered phones, raised money from state and federal agencies and local businesses, served as producing artistic director, directed shows, and starred in at least one play a year.

 “I decided that when I got to be 65, I wanted to be able to say I’d done a substantial body of work,” she told People magazine in 1988, “that I wasn’t on the fringe waiting for somebody to give me the opportunity to act.”